Golra Sharif Railway Museum: Golra Sharif Junction railway station

 The Golra Sharif Junction railway station lies on the main line of the Pakistan Railways which connects the rest of the country in the south and Peshawar in the north.
 More than 20 trains pass through this station every day.

 It is situated southwest of Islamabad, the capital of Pakistan, at the altitude of 1,994 feet.
 Its magnificent building has Victorian architecture and is composed of yellow stone masonry.
 It consists of five hall-like rooms.
 The station that once linked Peshawar, Kohat, Havelian, and Multan now enjoys more importance due to its museum.

 The station was established in 1882 during British rule and upgraded as junction in 1912.
 It was the logistics artery of British India during the Afghan military campaigns at the turn of the twentieth century.
 It has since become an important trade route which protrudes into Afghanistan through the famous Khyber Pass.

 The museum

 Development

 The museum was envisioned by Ishfaq Khattak, the DS of the Rawalpindi division.
 In late 2002, the headquarters issued instructions to all the divisions of the Pakistan railways to scrap all the old items including crockery, furniture, locomotives, and saloons for narrow gauge lines.
-Ishfaq Khattak saw it an opportunity accumulate all the relics and create a heritage site.
+Ishfaq Khattak saw this as an opportunity to accumulate all the relics and create a heritage site.
 By the end of 2003, this feat was achieved mostly due to the diligence of officers working on the project without any funding from the government.
 Pure unabated love for the railways had been the major driving force towards the completion of this venerated project.
 Though the museum was inaugurated officially on 5 March 2007, it had already opened its doors to the public on 26 September 2003.